hitz-zentroa/This-is-not-a-Dataset/README.md

 We provide a script to evaluate any LLM in the dataset.
 First, you need to create a configuration file.
 See [config/zero-shot](configs/zero-shot) for an example.
 This script will evaluate the model in our dataset in zero-shot setting.
 Here is an example config to evaluate LLama2-7b Chat:

+> We will format the inputs using the chat_template stored in the tokenizer

 ```yaml
 #Model args